 Finally, the range increase enhances a spellcaster's arsenal to be slightly more deadly.
 In particular, some spells (such as Fireball or Fire Storm) will be able to hit enemies beyond your max line of sight: stationary foes such as statues and oklob plants pose no risk with this method.

-Combining all these powers makes Vehumet the god of choice for spellcasters planning on tackling Ziggurats, where you'll be facing large group after large group of enemies that you need to take down fast, and against whom your MP needs to last as long as possible.
+Combining all these powers makes Vehumet the god of choice for spellcasters planning on tackling Ziggurats, where you'll be facing large groups of enemies that you need to take down fast, and against whom your MP needs to last as long as possible.

 Vehumet is one of the few gods you can abandon while keeping permanent benefits granted via worship (spells learned via direct gift).